 Student Account or receive any billing statement does not constitute valid grounds

-for waiving late payment penalties, registration, grades, diploma or transcript holds.
+for waiving late payment penalties, or registration, grade, diploma or transcript

-- Minimum Payment.
-Billed tuition, fees and other charges are due in full by the payment deadline determined
+- Minimum Payment – Billed tuition, fees, and other charges are due in full by the payment deadline

-by the College.
+determined by the college.
 All payment deadlines are available online.
-Accounts not paid in full
+Accounts not

-by the College deadline will be placed on hold for future registration, grades, diplomas
+paid in full by the college deadline will be placed on hold for future registration,

 and most major credit cards.
 Temporary counter checks are not accepted by the college.